ArtTucker/mental_health_and_economics/README.md

 - Data preprocessing:<br>

-Couple steps have been necessary to obtained our desired features to plug-in into our machine learning model:<br>
-** Filter our dataset to only keep answers for individual who work in a tech-company.<br>
-** Re-code values entries in the age column.<br>
-** Re-code values entries in the work-position column for consistency purpose.<br>
-** Bins together values in the company-size column as some entries were not usable yet.<br>
-** Re-code values entries in the medical-leave column for consistency purpose.<br>
-** Clean gender column from duplicate ou incorrect entries.<br>
-** Ensure answers consistency for mh-family-history, mh-sought-pro_tx, mh-dx-past, mh-coverage, prev-mh-benefits, prev-employers, country-live.<br>
-** Create visualizations of cleaning step for better understanding of our features.<br>
+For cleaning and preprocessing step, see Data Source/ Pre-Processing module.>br> Visualizations of cleaning step have been created for better understanding of our features.<br>

-Once we got all desired features cleaned up for our model, we encoded our data using a label encoder instance.
-This step allows us to change text values into unique numbers identifier and then use a machine learning algorithm on it.
+Once we got all desired features cleaned up for our model, we encoded our data using a LabelEncoder from scikit-learn library.
+This step allows us to change categorical features into unique number identifier.
+LabelEncoder encode features with a value between 0 and n classes, where n is the number of distinct features.
+If a feature repeats it assigns the same value as assigned earlier.<br>
+Using LabelEncoder instead of a pandas get_dummies function for example creates a function which persists and can be applied to new datasets which use the same categorical variables, with consistent results.<br>
+Once encoded our dataset is ready to be used with a machine learning algorithm.<br>

 - Features and targets engineering:<br>